By Katy Spence

 “That’s what we’re trying to do,” Murphy said.
 “Grow the business, grow the talent, grow the people.
 So far, so good.”

 About the Author: Katy Spence is Staff Writer and Digital Content Specialist for the Montana High Tech Business Alliance.
-She worked previously with the Missoula Current and Treesource, and has an Environmental Journalism Master’s Program at the University of Montana.
+She worked previously with the Missoula Current and Treesource, and has an Environmental Journalism Master’s Degree from the University of Montana.